segasai/q3c/README.md

 index should go after the ra,dec columns from the table without the index.

 It is important that the query will return *ALL* the pairs within the matching distance, rather than just nearest neighbors.
-See the nearest neighbors queries below.
+See below for examples of nearest neighbor queries.

-If every object in table1 have his own error circle ( we'll assume that the radius of that circle in degrees is stored in the column "err"), then you should run the query:
+If every object in table1 have their own error circle/matching radius ( we'll assume that the radius of that circle in degrees is stored in the column "err"), then you should run the query: